Kimserey/BlogArchive/20171021_orleans_grains_concurrency.md

 This service, even though stateless, has a major drawback, __it isn't thread safe__.
 Meaning this service is not guaranteed to yield predictable results if multiple threads call its functions concurrently.

-## 2. The problem
+## 2. The problems

 Thread safety is one of the main problem modern system face.
-How can we allow our system to execute multiple queries while keeping a consistent output?
+How can we allow our system to execute multiple concurrent transactions while keeping a consistent output?

-One easy scenario, starting from a zero balance, could be if `Deposit` happens slightly before `Withdraw`, but both run on different threads.
+One common scenario, starting from a zero balance, could be if a `Deposit` happens slightly before a `Withdrawal`, both running on different threads.
 There will be 2 possible results:
 - Saving deposit amount happens before withdraw validation is done and the withdraw can be executed
 - Withdraw validation happens before deposit therefore a validation exception is thrown

-__Without thread safety, it is impossible to predicte the result of code.__
+__Without thread safety, it is impossible to predicte the result.__

-In order to bring back the consistency in the system, a concurrency control must be implemented.
+In order to bring back the consistency in the system, a concurrency control must be implemented:

-When the resource is not frequently accessed or when it is not often that a the resource gets updated concurrently, an __Optimistic concurrency control__ can be employed.
-__Optimistic concurrency__ assumes that the changes done on the resource do not happen frequently therefore instead of locking the resource, it tracks the values of the resource from the time it was read and at the moment of writing, checks if the resource has changed since.
+__Optimistic concurrency__ assumes that the changes done on the __same__ resource do not happen frequently therefore instead of locking the resource, it tracks if the resource changed from the time it was read.
 Depending on the way we handle the result, we can either overwrite the value or just abort the changes.
 This works well for most scenarios where updates is not frequent.
 In the event of having frequent calls, say our  bank account had money withdrawn frequently.
-We would need to implement another concurrency control, pessimistic concurrency control.
+We would need to implement another concurrency control.

 __Pessimistic concurrency control__ is used when frequent read and write to a resource are required.
 It is pessimistic in the sense that we assume the worse therefore lock the resource for each transaction.
 There are two type of locks read and write locks: